RvN-R/milestone-2-cyclingclub/README.md

 * <a href="https://stackedit.io/">StackEdit:</a> it was used to confirm layout and spell check my README and TESTING md files
 * <a href="https://cloud.google.com/maps-platform/#products">Google Cloud - Google Maps Platform:</a> This project uses two Google Map API's (Maps Javascript API and Directions API) to render routes onto a Map featured in the Club Ride section.
 * <a href="https://www.emailjs.com/">EmailJS:</a> This project uses EmailJS to connect a form found in the "Join the Crew" section with the club admins googlemail account.

+## Testing

+Testing information can be found on a separate <a href="#">Testing Readme</a>.

+## Deployment

+### GitHub Pages

+The project was deployed to GitHub Pages using the following steps:
+ 1. Log into GitHub and locate the correct GitHub Repository.
+ 1. At the top of the Repository, locate the Settings button (settings should be depicted as three dots).
+ 1. On the right hand side of the page, you will notice a list of categories.
+Click the second to last category called "Pages".
+ 1. Under "Source", click the drop down called "None" and select "Master".
+ 1. Under the folder drop down menu select "root".
+ 1. Click "Save".
+ 1. You will now see the published <a href="https://rvn-r.github.io/milestone-2-cyclingclub/">site</a> link.

+### Cloning Repository Using Command Line
+1. Log into GitHub and locate the correct GitHub Repository.
+1. Above the list located to the right of the green "Gitpod" button click code.
+1. Under Clone you will see three options HTTPS, SSH and GitHub CLI.
+Choose which option you prefer and then click the copy icon next to the URL to copy it.
+1. Open Terminal.
+1. Change the current working directory to location where you want the cloned directory.
+1. Type git clone, and then paste the URL copied earlier during step 3.
+1. Press Enter to create your local clone.

+### Cloning Repository To GitHub Desktop
+1. Log into GitHub and locate the correct GitHub Repository.
+1. Above the list located to the right of the green "Gitpod" button click code.
+1. Click "Open with GitHub Desktop" to clone and open the repository with GitHub Desktop.
+1. Gollow the prompts in GitHub Desktop to complete the clone.

+## Credits